percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/analyzing_table_statistics.rst

  Analyzing Table Statistics
 ================================================================================

-The |xtrabackup| binary can analyze InnoDB data files in read-only mode to give statistics about them.
+The *Percona XtraBackup* binary can analyze InnoDB data files in read-only mode to give statistics about them.
 To do this, you should use the :option:`--stats` option.
 You can combine this with the :option:`--tables` option to limit the files to examine.
 It also uses the :option:`--use-memory` option.